-Before opening the financial Offers, the Accountable Entity must notify all Offerors of the results of the technical evaluation and issue an open invitation to the opening of the financial Offers.
-The period for filing a Bid Challenge to the technical evaluation begins with this notice.
+Before opening the financial Offers, the Accountable Entity must notify all Offerors of the results of the technical evaluation.
+The period for filing a Bid Challenge to the technical evaluation begins with this notification.
 If it is a Fixed-Price Contract, the financial Offers are read aloud at the opening in compliance with paragraph 5.17.2 in this PPG.
 These prices may be adjusted only to correct arithmetical errors.
 After full analysis of the financial Offer and any adjustments in price, the price is weighed against the score of the non-priced criteria at the ratio announced in the solicitation documents.
 Depending upon the calculation methodology, the successful Offer is the one with the highest combined technical and financial score or the lowest evaluated price.
 This should offer the Accountable Entity the best value considering the tradeoff of quality and price.